LearnersGuild/guide/Game_Manual/Boundaries.md

 Players can try to persuade and influence each other in game procedures like voting and project reviews, but they may not collude to ensure a particular outcome.

 It's fine (even encouraged) for players to discuss and debate the meaning of the stats:
-- "How do we define measure project quality?"
 - "What matters to you when determining culture contribution?"
 - "What do you take into account when determining percentage contribution?"

 The Law of Collusion forbids players from discussing **actual numbers**.
 For example:
 - "I'm thinking I did about a third of this project?
 What do you guys think?"
-- "It seems to me that our project quality is at 80%.
+- "It seems to me that our project completeness is at 80%.
 That's what I'm going to say in my review."

 If these laws are upheld, then the stats maintains their integrity; and are not corrupted.